This post was last updated on February 17th, 2021 at 12:47 pm

 Not Sticking To A Schedule

 In the first month of my blogging journey, I realized that planning ahead and staying organized is necessary.
 It makes my blogging schedule a lot easier.
-I always write down my blog content in my planner or my Trello.
+I always write down my blog content in my planner.
 This helps me to check in what my month will look like blog-wise.
 It also helps me to find more inspiration and stay away from writer’s block.

 You’ve probably heard that the more often you publish your content, the more traffic you’ll get to your blog, and the more subscribers you’ll generate from your posts.
 But it’s actually more important that you’re blogging consistently when you’re just getting started.
 If you publish four posts in one week and then only one or two in the next few weeks, it’ll be hard to build a consistent habit.

 Schedule and publish blogs consistently.
-You can use your planner, editorial calendar, Trello, or this smart blog planner, which can help you to form the habit of planning your blog post topics ahead of time and also keep on track your blog growth.
+You can use your planner, editorial calendar, Trello, or this Jam Packed Blog Planner & Journal, which can help you to form the habit of planning your blog post topics ahead of time and also keep on track your blog growth.

 Falling Into The Comparison Trap